 Gallery Walk/Poster Presentations

 ELAM Institutional Action Project (IAP) Poster Symposium

 Fellows and guests meet in one of four concurrent moderated sessions (education, research, clinical, administration) to harvest lessons of leadership from the process and outcomes of the IAPs.
 Two waves of sessions will allow participants to draw from a range of discussions.

-This is an important time for deans and fellows to meet to discuss next steps in her leadership pathway.
+This is an important time for leaders and fellow(s) to meet to discuss next steps in her leadership pathway.
 Many of our ELAM-experienced deans remark that this is the most important time in the Forum for them because they are able to discuss institutional leadership initiatives outside the distractions of the usual office day.
-If a dean has more than one fellow, please set aside additional time to meet with each separately for this important discussion.